 1. Water cycle - water as

-a resource - potable water - water treatment and water purification
+a resource, potable water, water treatment, water purification

 1. The components of the

-water cycle are described and explained and the use of water as an important
+water cycle are described and explained and the use of fresh water and

-resource, its treatment to make it safe to drink, pollution problems.
-The
+resources, water treatment to make it safe to drink and environmental pollution problems

 What happens to water on the Earth's Surface?